psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 When you went to Tyrie's lodgings at the Crown, who was with him?— Mr. Mailstone. and Mr. Tyrie's wife, or a woman that passed for his wife, was with him.

-Did you observe what they were doing?— Mr. Tyrie and his wife were both silting at the table, and I believe they were both writing; but I did not interfere with their business, as I looked upon it to be letters of trade.
+Did you observe what they were doing?— Mr. Tyrie and his wife were both sitting at the table, and I believe they were both writing; but I did not interfere with their business, as I looked upon it to be letters of trade.
 Mr. Tyrie, after that, gave me a packet of letters.

 Look at that packet.— This is the same, I believe; I am sure the outside is.
 It was between nine and ten o'clock when he delivered me this.
 Mr. Tyrie and his wife then set off, as they said, for London.